 Ensure that all quoted or paraphrased references to outside sources are cited using MLA citation style.
 Minor issues will not disqualify you, but an editor may ask you to fix any issues if your essay is selected for publication.

 All essays using outside sources must also include a works cited/reference page.
 Bradford Writes uses MLA style, but APA submissions are also accepted.
-If chosen for publication, an editor will work with you to help convert your work to MLA style.

 Avoid using overtly biased and non-credible sources.
 A well-written essay with questionable sources may lose out to a less-polished essay that is more thoroughly and credibly sourced.

 We welcome provocative and potentially controversial essays from all political points of view, but we will not print essays promoting hateful language, racism, or the targeting of any marginalized individual or group of individuals.
 We do not censor writers here, but freedom of speech does not guarantee a digital platform to share that speech.